Beginner• 15 minutes

 • Max Evaluations: Sematryx will evaluate the function up to 1000 times

-• Result: Best solution found and its objective value
+• Result: Best solution found (should be near [0, 0]) and its objective value

 Step 3: Understanding the Results